 for the American Law Institute’s Restatement of Employment Law and was the primary

 author for the chapter on employee privacy and autonomy.

 Bodie has written opinion pieces for the New York Times, the St. Louis Post-Dispatch, U.S. News & World Report, and Quartz, and has been quoted in such publications as the New York Times, the Wall Street Journal, and the New Republic.
 He is a contributor and section editor to the Worklaw section for Jotwell.

 Community Work and Service

 Bodie served as a law clerk to Judge M. Blane Michael of the U.S. Court of Appeals for the Fourth Circuit.
 From 1997 to 2000, he served as a field attorney in the New York office of the National Labor Relations Board, investigating and litigating unfair labor practice charges and conducting representation hearings and elections.
 He then taught at New York University School of Law as an Acting Assistant Professor of Lawyering and earned an LL.M. in Labor and Employment Law.
 Bodie served as an associate professor at Hofstra University School of Law from 2002 to 2006 before joining the faculty of Saint Louis University School of Law.
-In Fall 2012, he was a visiting professor at Notre Dame Law School, and in Fall 2016 he will be a visiting professor at Harvard Law School.
+He has been a visiting professor at Notre Dame Law School (Fall 2012) and Harvard Law School (Fall 2016).